 Kyrgyzstan: Friends in the field

 According to the statistic around the world, 95 percent of Mercy Corps team members are nationals of the countries in which they work.
-Belonging to the other five percent I realize friendships formed with local staff, although inherently transitory, are an invaluable reward of fieldwork.
+Belonging to the other five percent I realise friendships formed with local staff, although inherently transitory, are an invaluable reward of fieldwork.

 Kyrgyzstan: VIDEO: But you don't have to take MY word for it!